-Eakin (Family: New Castle County, Del.).
+''' Eakin (Family : New Castle County, Del.).
 Eakin family papers, 1781-1828

-Thompson, Tim, 1942-.
-Puget Sound
+Thompson, Tim, 1942- .
+Puget Sound '''

-For information on use of the hyphen and en dash, see the RDA Editing Guide, Punctuation, diacritics, and symbols.
+For information on use of the hyphen, en dash, and em dash, see the RDA Editing Guide, "Punctuation, diacritics, and symbols."

-A colon is used within an explanatory note to separate the note label from the postcolon data.
+A colon is used within an explanatory note to separate the note label from the post-colon data.
 The colon is generated from a style sheet rather than added in the text.